srowhani/mmlind.github.io/_posts/2015-08-09-Simple_3-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 I hope this helps to understand the above `initNetwork` function.
 Inside of it we are creating the layers by calling a `createInputLayer()` and `createLayer()` function.
-These functions will create and return (a pointer to) a layer object which is pre-filled already with the default values we want.
+These functions will create and return (a pointer to) a `Layer` object which is already pre-filled with default values.

 Let's start with the `createInputLayer()` function: